 Best time to visit

 There is really no bad time to visit Colmar and every season has its charms.
 The most popular is, of course, the summer season when the town is even more picturesque because of the colorful flowers everywhere.
-Early fall is a good time to visit the vineyards.
+There are also lots of events and celebrations in the summer.
+Early fall is a good time to visit the vineyards, although the harvest season also means that locals will be very busy and not as relaxed as in the summer.

 Colmar also hosts some amazing Christmas markets, so December is a busy time to be here too.
 However, just before or after the Christmas season, Colmar is rather quiet.
 Some tourist-oriented businesses might be closed, but it remains quite a lively town at any time of the year.